dbpedia/table-extractor/README.md

 # END OF FILE
 ```

+### Usage examples

+* `python pyDomainExplorer.py -c it -v 1 -w "?s a <http://dbpedia.org/ontology/SoccerPlayer>"` ---> chapter = 'it', verbose= '1', tries to collect resources (soccer players) which answer to this sparql query from DBpedia.

+* `python pyDomainExplorer.py -c en -v 2 -t BasketballPlayer` ---> chapter='en', verbose='1', topic='BasketballPlayer', collect resources that are in DBpedia ontology class 'BasketballPlayer'.

+* `python pyDomainExplorer.py -c it -v 2 -s "Kobe_Bryant"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Kobe_Bryant "Kobe Bryant") of 'it' chapter.
+It's important to use the same name of wikipedia page.

+Notes:
+* If you choose a topic (-t) or you pass to the script a custom where clause, a list of resources (.txt files) are created in /Resource_lists .
+* If everything is ok, three files are created in /Extractions : two log file (one for pyDomainExplorer and one for pyTableExtractor) and a .ttl file containing the serialized rdf data set.

 ## Results
 In this page: [Results page](https://github.com/dbpedia/table-extractor/tree/master/Extractions/GSoC%202017%20Results) you can observe dataset (english and italian) extracted using `table extractor` .
 Furthermore you can read log file created in order to see all operations made up for creating RDF triples.